TilBlechschmidt/stembed/code/stabg/StackLogic.md

             - On first load, it asks the user — subsequent loads use cached permissions
         - Communication via stdin/stdout
         - Client-side SDK
-- Reorganise files into modules according to mod structure?

 # Proposed features & ideas
-- Include $crate name in identifiers so you "cant" use other plugins stuff without importing them as a lib
 - Classes of processor ordering diagnostics
     - Output XYZ will never be used
     - Will never be executed because inputs can't be available